City of Burnside

 Compiled and presented by .id, the population experts.

-Analysis of household income levels for non-English speaking households in the Central Coast Council area in 2011 compared to Greater Sydney shows that there was a smaller proportion of non-English speakers in high income households (those earning $2,500 per week or more) and a higher proportion of low income households (those earning less than $600 per week).
+Analysis of household income levels for non-English speaking households in the City of Burnside in 2011 compared to Adelaide SD shows that there was a larger proportion of non-English speakers in high income households (those earning $2,500 per week or more) and a lower proportion of low income households (those earning less than $600 per week).

-Overall, 15.7% of non-English speakers were in households who earned a high income, and 19.0% were in low income households, compared with 21.7% and 15.1% respectively for Greater Sydney.
+Overall, 27.1% of non-English speakers were in households who earned a high income, and 18.6% were in low income households, compared with 12.8% and 21.7% respectively for Adelaide SD.

-The major differences between the incomes levels for non-English speakers in households in the Central Coast Council area and Greater Sydney were:
+The major differences between the incomes levels for non-English speakers in households in the City of Burnside and Adelaide SD were: